-Cheng is a Young Global Leader of the World Economic Forum in Switzerland
+Cheng is a Young Global Leader of the World Economic Forum in Switzerland.

-Great financial decisions come with equally or perhaps even greater financial planning.
+Great financial decisions come with equal or perhaps even greater financial planning.
 From reading up on investments and stocks to attending lengthy courses on how to save up, there is never a limit on how much one can prepare oneself before taking a giant leap into the perpetual shifts of the financial ecosystem.
 At least, that is how businessman and entrepreneur Calvin Cheng views the world of economics.

 Since graduating from the University of Oxford, with a Master of Arts in Philosophy, Politics and Economics as well as with a Master of Science in Management, Cheng has made quite a name for himself.
 A former Nominated Member of Parliament and co-founder of ABCC, one of the world’s largest cryptocurrency exchanges that turned over 150 million USD in a day, Cheng is currently the Co-Chairman of the ASX listed Retech Technology Co.
 Ltd, a solutions provider that offers online corporate training mainly in China.

 The 45-year-old businessman attributes much of the success of his career to financial planning.
 Even as a youth, Cheng was keen in understanding the various ways to make money.
 He took the initiative to read up on business strategies and finance principles.
 Though there are courses and university societies that teach financial literacy, Cheng believes that it is important for people to pick up basic finance principles like interest rates at a young age.
 Failing to pick up such simple fundamentals would result in making unwise decisions and ultimately, losing funds.

 “Finance literacy should be taught in school,” said Cheng.
 “I think it is very important to start with the young.
 Otherwise, as they grow older, they might sign contracts that they don’t understand.”